 What OAR Considers "Administrative Costs": OAR allows administrative costs (i.e. expenses for items that support but are not directly related to the research project) to be included as long as they do not exceed 20 percent of the total budget.
 We include the cost of fringe benefits for members of the research team within this definition.
 Some other examples of administrative costs are: transcription, blank CDs or DVDs, and food and refreshments for research participants.
-Assistants that perform clerical duties, including transcription, data coding, and data entry are considered administrative personnel.
+Assistants that perform clerical duties, including transcription, data coding, and data entry are considered administrative personnel and should be categorized as such.
 Alternatively, research assistants that partake in any research-related activities including participant recruitment, screening and data analysis are considered direct costs.
 To reiterate, the combined expense of administrative costs, including fringe benefits, cannot exceed 20 percent of the total project budget.
-This means that the administrative costs for a one-year \$30,000 grant cannot exceed \$6,000; direct research costs must be at least \$24,000.
+This means that the administrative costs for a one-year \$40,000 grant cannot exceed \$8,000; direct research costs must be at least \$32,000.